mia-platform/documentation/docs/fast_data/single_view_creator/manual_configuration.md

 - `UPSERT_STRATEGIES`: (v3.1.0 or higher of the template) If it is set to "replace", the whole Single View document will be replaced with the new one.
 If it is set to "update", the existing one will be updated with the new one, but fields not present in the latter will be kept.
 Default is "replace".
 - `SINGLE_VIEWS_MAX_PROCESSING_MINUTES`: (v3.4.2 or higher) time to wait before processing again a Projection with state IN_PROGRESS
+- `CA_CERT_PATH`: the path to the CA certificate, which should include the file name as well, e.g. `/home/my-ca.pem`

 If you do not want to use Kafka in the Single View Creator, you can just not set the environment variable *KAFKA_CLIENT_ID* or *KAFKA_BROKERS_LIST*.
 If one of them is missing, Kafka will not be configured by the service (requires *single-view-creator-lib* v9.1.0 or higher)